Jump to main content Jump to footer Skip navigation Jump to navigation start

 If you are studying in Austria, select once your nationality and in a second search your place of residence "Austria".

-Grants/scholarships for students who are going to complete an entire study programme (degree programme) in the target country (“study scholarships/grants”); these may cover the entire study period or only parts of it (semesters, individual years)
+Grants for whole degree programmes in the target country: Grants/scholarships for students who are going to complete an entire study programme (degree programme) in the target country (“study scholarships/grants”); these may cover the entire study period or only parts of it (semesters, individual years)

-“Study abroad scholarships/grants”; grants/scholarships for study mobility – one semester or year (for credit programmes – e. g.
+Semester and/or one-year grants: “Study abroad scholarships/grants”; grants/scholarships for study mobility – one semester or year (for credit programmes – e. g.
 Erasmus+ Grants for study mobility or CEEPUS )

 Grants for summer courses: Grants for study visits in the summer, Summer Schools, Sommerkollegs, etc.